January 31, 2022

 It is only available for the Windows operating system and provides features that include customizable syntax highlighting, tabbed documents, project management, templates, wizards, and a fully customizable interface.

-It is also considered as best IDE for Java beginners with a simple and easy-to-use interface and essential features.
+It is also considered the best IDE for Java beginners, offering a simple and easy-to-use interface along with essential features.

 Codenvy is a cloud IDE and developer workspace platform that allows users to edit, run, and debug code.

 It is based on the open-source Eclipse Che project.
 It is available as SaaS, on-premises, and white label.
-It provides users with containerized workspaces, cloud-based and on-premise deployment, one-click project onboarding, any programming language or IDE support, version control, issue management, and full-root access and SSH.
+It provides users with containerized workspaces, cloud-based and on-premise deployment, one-click project onboarding, support for any programming language or IDE, version control, issue management, full-root access, and SSH.

 Codenvy allows anyone to contribute to a project without the need to install software.

-JBoss Forge is a software development tool that provides wizards and extensions by extending your Java IDEs.
-It offers several addons so that developers can code faster, easier, hassle-free, and efficiently.
+JBoss Forge is a software development tool that provides wizards and extensions for extending your Java IDEs.
+It offers several add-ons that enable developers to code faster, more straightforwardly, hassle-free, and efficiently.
 It is available for different technologies and solutions.

 The JBoss Forge framework provides powerful possibilities for Java EE application development.
 JBoss Forge is available for macOS, Windows, and Linux.
 It can be used with a command prompt or an integrated IDE such as Eclipse, IntelliJ, and NetBeans.
-It is owned by Red Hat.
+Red Hat owns it.

-jEdit is the best Java editor that runs on any operating system with Java support including Windows, Linux, BSD, and macOS.
-It is released as free software under the terms of GPL 2.0 or later.
+jEdit is the best Java editor that runs on any operating system with Java support, including Windows, Linux, BSD, and macOS.
+It is released as free software under the terms of the GPL 2.0 or later.

 DrJava is also a lightweight Java IDE for Java development.
 It is designed to provide test-driven software development and includes many powerful features.
-DrJava is the best IDE for Java beginners and students offering an intuitive interface, consistent appearance on different platforms, and the ability to interactively evaluate Java code from a console.
+DrJava is the best IDE for Java beginners and students, offering an intuitive interface, consistent appearance on different platforms, and the ability to evaluate Java code from a console interactively.

 It is available for free under the BSD license and maintained by the JavaPTL group at Rice University.
 Version history and download links of DrJava are available and maintained by SourceForge.